biketempe/BikeCount/README.md

 Includes a Plack app that listens on port 5000 accepting public signups.

+Run it with this command:

+/usr/local/bin/corona signup.pl

+Requires the perl 'Corona' CPAN module to be installed, the 'Continuty' package, and of course, Perl.

 It reads and writes count_sites.csv, volunteers.csv, and unassigned_locations.txt.
 count_sites.csv gets longitude,latitude fields set from the location_W_E,location_N_S fields.
 Geocoding hard-codes in "Tempe, AZ".